yojimbo87/minotaur/README.md

 Usage and examples
 ==================

 Minotaur module consists of server and client side part.
-Server side manages communication with multiple clients in real-time long polling technique.
+Server side manages communication with multiple clients in real-time using long polling technique.
 Usage principle is shown below.

 Server side
 -----------